a1xd/rawaccel/doc/Guide.md

 ### Caps
 A cap is a point after which acceleration is not applied.
 The legacy way of applying an offset is simply applying the minimum of the cap sensitivity and the calculated sensitivity for any acceleration calculation.
 Thus, for the legacy "sensitivity cap" the value given is a sensitivity.
 This cap style is still available but causes a large discontinuity at the point of offset, leading to a non-smooth feeling at cap cross.
 The new default "gain cap" effectively caps the gain, but for internal calculation reasons, does so for a given speed rather than a given gain value.
 This feels much smoother but might have a large effect on sensitivity as gain generally raises faster than sensitivity.
 We recommend that users use a gain cap and simply adjust it to hit at the gain equivalent to the sensitivity they'd like to cap at.
 The theory behind "gain caps" is developed in [this document](https://docs.google.com/document/d/1FCpkqRxUaCP7J258SupbxNxvdPfljb16AKMs56yDucA).

+Caps are only applicable to the Classic, Linear, and Power modes.
+The capping point can be defined in terms of an input speed, an output ratio, or both (which will then set other acceleration parameters for the mode.)

 ### Anisotropy
 See "Horizontal and Vertical" in the philosophy section to understand what these options do.